deepcausality-rs/papers/effect_propagation_process/markdown/effect propagation process.md

 4) Focus on the Generative Function

-**Classic causality:** Classic causality tries to simplify reality into tractable causal chains operating on observable states.
+**Classical causality:** Classical causality tries to simplify reality into tractable causal chains operating on observable states.

 **EPP:** EPP does not presume the existence of a linear causal chain.
 Instead, it assumes the existence of a generating function from which the observable fabric (i.e., spacetime) and causal relationships emerge.
 The effects then propagate through the observable fabric.